untoldengine/UntoldEngine/docs/Architecture/outOfCore.md

 }
 ```

-`canAcceptMesh` checks only `totalMeshMemory + sizeBytes ≤ meshBudget` — texture memory is excluded.
+`canAcceptMesh` checks only `totalMeshMemory + sizeBytes ≤ geometryBudget` — texture memory is excluded.
 This ensures that a large batch of texture upgrades on visible entities cannot prevent a nearby stub from loading its geometry.

 `estimatedGPUBytes` (stored in `CPUMeshEntry` at stub-registration time) lets this check run without any GPU work or disk I/O.